-Human Subject Research
+Introduction to Human Subject Research

-Human subject research describes observational or interventional scientific investigation involving human beings as research subjects.
+Human subject research (HSR) encompasses observational and interventional scientific studies in which human beings serve as the subjects of inquiry following quantitative and qualitative research approaches.
 Since people are involved in this research, the consistent pursuit of an open science paradigm plays a particularly important role.
-Below we briefly describe the general research process in human subject research.

 Human Subject Research Process